Your guide to doing business in Namibia

 Registration is done at the IRD by completing a registration form and then the taxpayer will be given an Income Tax Number.

 To register for Pay-As-You-Earn (PAYE) Tax with the Receiver of Revenue takes up to four days.

 Generally, the last payment to the employee is made on the final day, although there is no specification set out.

 There is no requirement of informing any social security authorities about the leaving employee.

 Payroll in Namibia involves an obligation for employers to withhold employees’ tax and social security contributions, on a monthly basis, via the PAYE system.
 Taxable income in Namibia includes most types of remuneration, along with contractual gratuities and allowances for travel or entertainment.
 Income tax in Namibia is progressive - and paid at the following rate:

 N$300,001 to 500,000 - 28%

 Social security payments in Namibia are drawn from employers and employees, who both contribute at a rate of 0.9%.
 Namibia payroll processing involves a degree of regulatory complexity - while it may be possible to handle payroll administration in-house, foreign businesses may wish to engage an outsource organisation to bring in a degree of territorial compliance expertise.

-Payments to Namibia’s inland revenue must be submitted by the 20th of each month.
-Payroll reports should be kept for a minimum of 7 years.
+Payments to Namibia’s Inland Revenue must be submitted by the 20th of each month.
+Payroll reports should be kept for a minimum of seven years.